 - Alternatively use software that is able to access the Android device in MPT mode.
 AFAIK the phone needs to be ‘rooted’ for this to work.

 - Use Android software that runs from the device itself.
 For example DiskDigger (Can be found in Google Play Store).
 Drawback of the method is that the software will be stored on the same memory you want to recover from and may potentially overwrite the deleted data.
+Also, full recovery may only be achieved if the Android device it ‘rooted’.

 Recover photos from a Micro SD Card